-AboitizPower's generation and retail supply business recorded EBITDA of ₱24.9 bn during the first nine months of 2020, 13% lower than the ₱28.7 bn recorded during the corresponding period last year.
+AboitizPower's generation and retail supply business recorded EBITDA of ₱25.5 bn during the first nine months of 2020, 11% lower than the ₱28.7 bn recorded during the corresponding period last year.
 The variance was primarily due to reduced demand resulting from the enforcement of COVID-related community quarantines and to lower water inflow.

-Capacity sold for the first three quarters of 2020 increased by 9% to 3,394 MW from 3,123 MW in the same period in 2019.
-This was due to increased contracting levels from the new capacity of TVI and additional portfolio contracts.
-Despite the increase in contracting levels, the reduced demand brought about by the COVID-19 pandemic and the prolonged outage of TSI resulted in an 8% decline in energy sold during the first nine months of 2020 to 16,689 GWh, compared to from 18,083 GWh during the same period in 2019.
+Capacity sold for the first three quarters of 2020 increased by 9% to 3,394 megawatts (MW) from 3,123 MW in the same period last year.
+This was due to increased contracting levels driven by the new capacity of Therma Visayas, Inc. and additional portfolio contracts.
+Despite the increase in contracting levels, the lower demand brought about by the pandemic and the prolonged outage of TSI resulted in a decline in energy sold during the first nine months of 2020 declined by 8% to 16,689 gigawatt-hours (GWh) from 18,083 GWh.

-For the first nine months of 2020, AboitizPower's distribution business recorded EBITDA of ₱5.8 bn, 3% lower than the ₱6.0 bn recorded during the same period in 2019.
-Energy sales decreased by 8% to 3,994 GWh during the first three quarters of 2020, compared to 4,341 GWh during the corresponding period in 2019.
+For the first nine months of 2020, AboitizPower's distribution business recorded EBITDA of ₱5.8 bn, 3% lower than the ₱6.0 bn recorded during the same period last year.
+Energy sales decreased by 8% to 3,994 GWh during the first three quarters of 2020 from 4,341 GWh in the corresponding period in 2019.
 This was driven by lower energy consumption from the Commercial and Industrial customer segments resulting from the enforcement of the COVID-related community quarantines.